-Currently, innovative biotechnologies (such as the use of CRISPr-CAS9 and other genome editing techniques) are considered GE organisms and as such are subject to the HSNO Act.
+Currently, innovative biotechnologies (such as the use of CRISPr-CAS9 and other gene editing techniques) are considered GE organisms and are subject to the HSNO Act.

-Regulatory Developments during 2015/16
+Regulatory Developments

-The High Court ruling in 2014, which effectively established that organisms resulting from breeding techniques utilizing genome editing techniques, such as Zinc Finger Nuclease type 1 (ZFN-1) and Transcription Activator-Like Effectors (TALEs) systems, would be considered new organisms under the HSNO Act and would be subject to the HSNO regulations.
+A 2014 High Court ruling effectively established that organisms resulting from breeding techniques like genome editing, such as Zinc Finger Nuclease type 1 (ZFN-1) and Transcription Activator-Like Effectors Nucleases (TALENs) systems, would be considered new organisms under the HSNO Act and subject to the HSNO regulations.
 The Court's ruling also brought into question breeding techniques (chemical or radiation mutagenesis) in existence prior to HSNO's enactment.

 As a result, the Ministry for Environment reviewed the regulations that were valid under the New Organisms sections of the HSNO Act in mid-2014.
-The review was narrowed in its scope to correct a grammatical error and considered chemical or radiation mutagenesis techniques already in use prior to 1998.
-The changes to the regulations, which took effect in September 2016, corrected the grammatical error, and allowed chemical or radiation mutagenesis techniques already in use prior to 1998 to be used in New Zealand without violating the HSNO Acts provisions for new organisms.
+The changes to the regulations, which took effect in September 2016, corrected a grammatical error, and allowed chemical or radiation mutagenesis techniques already in use prior to 1998 to be used in New Zealand without violating the HSNO Acts provisions for new organisms.